Aaronrey1/VehicleQuery1/replit.md

 - Geometris component for searching harness types by make/model/year with year range support
 - DataImport component for CSV file uploads with validation options
 - AnalyticsDashboard for database statistics and insights
+- Billing component for AI Search cost tracking and usage analytics
 - AdminPanel component for CRUD operations on individual vehicle records

 ### Backend Architecture